 Beelo leaned in.
 He reached up towards the light source hanging from the ceiling without taking his eyes off of the dark hide.
-Naru took the light off of the ceiling and put it into Beelo’s hand.
+Naru took the light off of the hook in the ceiling and put it into Beelo’s hand.
 Beelo brought it close and moved it back and forth.
 He tilted his head from side to side.
 He walked to the adjacent side of the table and did the same thing.

 “It seems the skin is made of scales,” Beelo said without taking his eyes off of his subject.
 “The scales are anchored to the beast on one side and free to move on the other.
-The moving side is sharp.
+The untethered side is sharp.
 It looks similar to flint.”

 Ona looked at Naru.
 Naru raised and eyebrow.
 Ona nodded his head to some kind of unspoken agreement.